-Gary Struzick on Building a Regional Water Supply
+Gary Struzick on the Journey of Surface Water

 Gary Struzick describes the scale of pipelines, pump stations, and coordination involved in delivering surface water across the region.